thenodon/gonb/README.md

 - GONB_GRAFANA_MAIN_ORG - allow management of Grafana `Main Org.`, default `False`
 - GONB_GRAFANA_TEAM_FOLDER - create team folder, default `True`
 - GONB_SSO_PROVIDER - specify if the provider is based on a IAM used for Grafana authentication, default `True`.
+- GONB_GRAFANA_DELETE_EXTERNAL_AUTH_USERS - if set to `True` gonb will delete users that are not in the source system, but have been created just by Grafana through the auth process.
+Default is `False`.
+  This options should typical only be used if all users are provisioned by gonb.

 > If `GONB_SSO_PROVIDER` is True there is some updating operations that are not done by gonb, e.g. update a
 > user's name or email.